microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

 - Microsoft Defender Application Guard
     - Intune provides the ability to [enable and configure Microsoft Defender Application Guard](https://docs.microsoft.com/en-us/mem/intune/protect/endpoint-security-asr-profile-settings#app-and-browser-isolation-profile).
 The configuration of Application Guard requires additional input from the organisation, such as a Windows network isolation policy.
 - Windows Update
     - Organisations typically standardise on a management platform that provides patching capabilities.
-Microsofts recommendation is to move to [Windows Update for Business](https://docs.microsoft.com/en-us/mem/intune/protect/windows-update-for-business-configure).
+Microsoft's recommendation is to move to [Windows Update for Business](https://docs.microsoft.com/en-us/mem/intune/protect/windows-update-for-business-configure).
 - [Settings that are not available via Settings Catalog, Endpoint Security or device configuration](docs/Policies%20not%20configured.md).
     - If a setting does not have a corresponding Settings Catalog, Endpoint Security or device configuration setting, it was not configured.
     - A possible way to implement these settings would be with a PowerShell script, deployed via Intune.

 ## Requirements

 These policies were developed on Azure AD Joined Windows 10 & Windows 11 devices and can be deployed to either Operating System where Intune is providing the device configuration workload, regardless of join type.
-Ensure that devices are [currently supported](https://docs.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) and the appropiate Microsoft Endpoint Manager licences have been assigned.
+Ensure that devices are [currently supported](https://docs.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) and the appropriate Microsoft Endpoint Manager licences have been assigned.

 Ensure that [KB5005565](https://support.microsoft.com/en-us/topic/september-14-2021-kb5005565-os-builds-19041-1237-19042-1237-and-19043-1237-292cf8ed-f97b-4cd8-9883-32b71e3e6b44) has been installed, which was released as a part of the September 14th, 2021 quality updates.
 This KB contains updated [Mobile Device Management](https://techcommunity.microsoft.com/t5/intune-customer-success/the-latest-in-group-policy-settings-parity-in-mobile-device/ba-p/2269167) policies.
 Without this update, the policies provided will not be applied successfully.